 So what are Core Web Vitals and why should they concern you?
-Well first up let’s identify from where the term originates and get the lowdown form the horse’s mouth, so to speak.
+Well first up let’s identify where the term originates and get the lowdown from the horse’s mouth, so to speak.
 Google describes Core Web Vitals as “an initiative… to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.”
-That may mean something to search industry professionals but to most of us it sounds like David Brent style mumbo jumbo.
+That may mean something to search industry professionals but to most of us, it sounds like David Brent-style mumbo jumbo.

 It was early in 2020 that Core Web Vitals was unveiled to the web development world as a phrase of interest.
 Google explained that as part of their efforts to encourage better adherence to the highest user experience standards they would be factoring in three specific new site load measurements as a means by which to rank sites.
 These new measurements pertain to loading performance, interactivity and visual stability.
 They were due to form part of the core Google search algorithm from April of last year however this date was pushed back until 2021 owing to the ongoing global pandemic.

 Any new updates to Google’s core ranking algorithm tend to be met with panic within the web development and online marketing communities, due to the potential for incurring catastrophic traffic losses, and thus Core Web Vitals instantly gained a reputation as a metric to be feared.